 - Colour, black and white, and panoramic images.

 - Images shot on smartphones and tablets, provided that they have been taken on a 5 megapixel or higher phone camera.
 (Image metadata will be checked to ensure compliance.)

 The entrant must be the sole author and owner of the copyright of all images entered.
-It is the legal responsibility of the entrant, and not the organisers, to ensure that they comply with these ownership and copyright requirements, and own the rights to reproduction of their images.
-Entries that do not fulfill these criteria will be deemed ineligible and disqualified.
+It is the legal responsibility of the entrant, and not the organisers, to ensure that they comply with the ownership and copyright requirements, and own the rights to reproduction of their images.
+Entries that do not fulfil these criteria will be deemed ineligible and disqualified.
 Where this is discovered after the prize has been awarded, the prize must be returned or refunded by the entrant.
 Entrants agree to fully indemnify Peace Direct and its sponsors and employees in respect of all royalties, fees and any other monies owing to any person by reason of the entrant breaching any of the foregoing.